 The Bank has emphasised on developing new products or improving the operation process.
-For such purpose, it enforces a stricter approval process with the identification, assessment and control of all relevant risks, i.e. credit risks, market risks and operational risks.
+For such purpose, it enforces a stricter approval process for any new products with the identification, assessment and control of all relevant risks, e.g. credit risk, market risk and operational risk.
 All products are subject to a suitable review process before they can be signed off by the working groups and relevant business units and further submission for approval, and subsequent market launch, as well as the annual review of the approved products.